communitytechnology/communitytechnology.github.io/docs/intro-ct/activities/_posts/2015-02-21-dj-principles.md

 ##Shared Principles

 Technology has been both a tool for positive social change and a tool for new or increased social conflict.
-Technology impacts the environment, jobs, government services, discrimination, local media, education systems, etc. In some cases these impacts have been positive, and in some cases these impacts have been negative.
+Technology mediates many of our interactions with government, media, health, education systems, our jobs, and each other.
+In some cases these interactions have been positive, and in some cases these interactions have been negative.
+Who has a voice in how technologies are built and controlled, and who has access to the technology?

-These activities are designed for groups to think critically about the relationship between technology and social justice in their communities.
+These activities are designed for groups to critically examine digital justice issues in their communities.
 There are many ways this topic could be explored, below are sample activities that can be modified depending on the group size, goals and time.

 ##Activity 1: Identify Digital Justice Issues

-_From Virginia Eubanks, Popular Technology Workshops_
+<em>From Virginia Eubanks, <a href="http://digitaldeadend.com/poptech/">Popular Technology Workshops</a> <a href="https://twitter.com/poptechworks">@PopTechWorks</a></em>

 Often the words “problem” and “issue” are used interchangeably or sometimes a problem is mistaken as an issue.
 More importantly, not all issues offer the opportunity to work towards justice, dignity, equality and self-determination for all people.
 Choosing a DIGITAL JUSTICE ISSUE to work on early in the process will help your campaign or organization have a clear vision, build coalition with others, and avoid excluding important stakeholders.